cambridge-cares/TheWorldAvatar/Agents/NUSDavisWeatherStationAgent/README.md

 #### API properties
-The API properties contain the credentials to authorize access to the weather Station API (see the [API description](#Weather-Station-API)), as well as, the API URL and which pod index.
+The API properties contain the credentials to authorize access to the weather Station API (see the [API description](#Weather-Station-API)), as well as, the API URL and the weather station ID.
 It should contain the following keys:
 - `weather.api_key` the key needed to access the API.
+- `weather.api_secret` the secret needed to generate the API signature.
 - `weather.stationId` the stationId associated with the sensor.
 - `weather.api_url` the URL to use for the API. (see [Data retrieval](#data-retrieval)).
 This property also allows to adjust the agent, if the URL should change in the future.